iain/http_accept_language/README.md

 # HttpAcceptLanguage [![Build Status](https://travis-ci.org/iain/http_accept_language.svg?branch=master)](https://travis-ci.org/iain/http_accept_language)

-A gem which helps you detect the users preferred language, as sent by the "Accept-Language" HTTP header.
+A gem which helps you detect the user's preferred language, as sent by the "Accept-Language" HTTP header.

-The algorithm is based on [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html), with one exception: when a user requests "en-US" and "en" is an available language, "en" is deemed compatible with "en-US".
+The default algorithm is based on [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html), with one exception: when a user requests "en-US" and "en" is an available language, "en" is deemed compatible with "en-US".
 The RFC specifies that the requested language must either exactly match the available language or must exactly match a prefix of the available language.
 This means that when the user requests "en" and "en-US" is available, "en-US" would be compatible, but not the other way around.
 This is usually not what you're looking for.